What is Involved in a Hospital Detox Program

 Why it is Used

 According to the National Institute on Drug Abuse, medical detoxification safely manages the physical symptoms of withdrawal while removing toxins related to substance abuse from the body.
 However, detox is only the first step in drug or alcohol treatment, and is not effective as a means of recovery, in and of itself.
 If you or someone you love is endangering their life with drugs or alcohol, you should go to the hospital, and seek medical detoxification right away.
 Don’t wait until you are just another statistic.
-For more information on detox call us at 800-483-2193.
+For more information on detox call us at 800-483-2193(Who Answers?).